wangonya/wangonya.com/content/blog/shallow-deep-copy-python.md

 A deep copy creates a new object, and completely new instances of the objects in it.
 That is, a deep copied object is completely independent of the original.
-Updating objects in the original would not affect the deep copied object since there\'s no longer any connection.
+Updating objects in the original would not affect the deep copied object since there's no longer any connection.

 ```shell
 >>> import copy